 Max Waltman has published scholarly and popular media articles on legal challenges to sexual exploitation (prostitution/trafficking), and on legal challenges to pornography and its association to sex inequality and gender-based violence.
 His work covers Canada, Sweden, the United States, and international law.
 The dissertation research analyzes what is in the way for democracies to legally and effectively address pornography's empirically documented production and consumption harms.
-It compares legal challenges to pornography under different democratic frameworks in Canada, Sweden, and the United States on basis of an analysis of the large body of empirical evidence which suggests that pornography is a practice of inequality - a form of sexual exploitation causing gender-based violence and obstructing sex equality.
-Waltman participates at international conferences, is consulted by legislative bodies domestically and abroad, and works with feminist groups on policy initiatives.
+It compares legal challenges to pornography under different democratic and legal frameworks on basis of an analysis of the large body of empirical evidence suggesting that pornography is a practice of inequality - a form of sexual exploitation causing sexual aggression and attitudes supporting violence against women, thus obstructing sex equality.
+Waltman participates at international conferences, is consulted by legislative bodies domestically and abroad, and works with prostitution/trafficking survivors and feminist groups on policy initiatives.
 Apart from lecturing publicly on his topic, he currently teaches political theory and comparative politics, and advises bachelor and master students.
 He has stayed at the University of Michigan Law School as a visiting research scholar twice during the period 2006-2008.

 Articles in Peer-Reviewed and Law Review Journals